-The tool removes all the applications that do not come as standard with Windows (such as Microsoft Office) and will also remove most pre-installed apps.
+The tool removes all the applications that do not come as standard with Windows (such as Microsoft Office) and removes most pre-installed apps.
 Download this tool and open it.
-Click "Accept".
+Click "Accept."

-With PowerShell you can uninstall most pre-installed apps, even those which do not provide an "Uninstall" option, however, it will not let you uninstall apps such as Cortana or Microsoft Edge.
-Depending on how up-to-date your Windows 10 operating system is, PowersShell may not be available and you will have to use Command Prompt instead.
+With PowerShell, you can uninstall most pre-installed apps, even those which do not provide an "Uninstall" option, but it will not let you uninstall apps such as Cortana or Microsoft Edge.
+Depending on how up-to-date your Windows 10 operating system is, PowerShell may not be available, and you will have to use Command Prompt instead.
 To launch PowerShell, type "powershell" in Search and run it as administrator.